WhatsApp in ads: how to sell without exposing yourself to spam

 Showing original language

-Publishing your WhatsApp number in a classified ad in Colombia seems like the most logical decision in the world.
-The buyer messages you, you coordinate delivery, and that's it.
-The problem is that number isn't only seen by interested buyers: it's seen by bots that crawl classified pages, database compilers, and free-investment credit companies that will message you at 8 in the morning asking if you "need urgent liquidity".
+Posting your WhatsApp number on a classified ad in Colombia seems like the most logical decision in the world.
+The buyer writes to you, you coordinate the delivery, and that's it.
+The problem is that this number is not only seen by interested buyers: it is also seen by bots that crawl classifieds sites, database compilers, and free investment credit companies that will text you at 8 in the morning asking if you "need urgent liquidity."

 Why your number in an ad ends up on spam lists

 The process is more systematic than it seems.
-When you type your number in the ad text — "Call or message 300..." — that number gets exposed in three different ways:
+When you write your number in the ad text — "Call or text 300..." — that number is exposed in three different ways:

-First, automatic scrapers.
-There's software designed specifically to crawl classified pages and extract phone numbers from text.
+First, automatic crawlers.
+There is software specifically designed to crawl classifieds pages and extract phone numbers from the text.
 They don't need to hack anything — the number is public.
-These scrapers are cheap to operate and some run 24/7 across dozens of platforms at once.
+These scrapers are cheap to operate and some run 24 hours a day on dozens of platforms at once.

-Second, human compilers who consolidate "leads" databases and sell them to financial services companies, informal lenders, and importers.
-A database with 50,000 numbers of active sellers on Colombian classifieds is worth money, and there's a market for it.
+Second, human compilers who consolidate "lead" databases and sell them to financial services companies, informal lenders, and sellers of imported products.
+A database with 50,000 active seller numbers in Colombian classifieds is worth money, and there is a market for it.

 Third, platform metadata.
-Some older or less careful classified sites store contact numbers in accessible ways — in URLs, in structured data that Google indexes, or simply visible in the page source code.
+Some older or less careful classifieds sites store contact numbers in an accessible way — in URLs, in structured data that Google indexes, or simply visible in the source code of the page.

-The result is predictable: a few weeks after posting, WhatsApp messages start coming from numbers you don't recognize.
-At first one or two.
-Then you can't tell the difference between a real buyer and another message saying "Hi!
-We're contacting you from Express Finance, we have a special offer..."
+The result is predictable: a few weeks after posting, WhatsApp messages from numbers you don't recognize start coming in.
+At first, one or two.
+Later, you can no longer distinguish between a real buyer and another message saying, "Hello!
+We are contacting you from Finanzas Express, we have a special offer..."

 WhatsApp Business: the first defense most people ignore

-If you sell with any regularity — even once a month — it's worth separating your personal number from your sales channel.
+If you sell with some regularity — even if it's once a month — it is worth separating your personal number from your sales channel.
 WhatsApp Business is free, works on the same phone, and solves several problems at once.

 The basics it gives you: a business profile with name, description, address (if applicable), and business hours.
-The buyer sees from the first message who's responding to them.
-You can also set up automatic away messages — something like "Thanks for writing, I respond during business hours 9am to 7pm" — so you don't lose buyers who message at night.
+The buyer sees from the first message who is responding to them.
+You can also set up automatic away messages — something like "Thanks for writing, I respond during business hours from 9am to 7pm" — so you don't lose buyers who write at night.

-But the trick most sellers ignore is the **WhatsApp link with prefilled message**.
-Instead of putting your number in plain text in the ad, you generate a link like `wa.me/573XXXXXXXXX?text=Hola,%20vi%20tu%20anuncio` and put it as a button or hyperlink.
-The buyer clicks, WhatsApp opens with a message already written, and it reaches you with context.
-Technically the number is still accessible, but basic scrapers don't extract numbers from href attributes — they only scan visible text.
+But the trick that most sellers ignore is the **WhatsApp link with a pre-filled message**.
+Instead of putting your number in plain text in the ad, you generate a link like `wa.me/573XXXXXXXXX?text=Hola,%20vi%20tu%20anuncio` and place it as a button or hyperlink.
+The buyer clicks, WhatsApp opens with a message already written, and it arrives with context for you.
+Technically, the number is still accessible, but the most basic crawlers do not extract numbers from href attributes — they only scan visible text.

-It's not a perfect solution, but combined with what comes next, it reduces noise quite a bit.
+It is not a perfect solution, but in combination with what comes next, it reduces the noise quite a bit.

 📖 Keep reading

-Still deciding whether to put your number in the ad?
+Still haven't decided whether to put your number in the ad?
 This guide in English analyzes all the pros and cons with concrete examples.

 Should You Include Your WhatsApp Number in a Public Listing? →How to filter real buyers without losing sales

 Every seller's legitimate fear is filtering too much and losing a real sale.
-But there are pretty clear signals between a serious buyer and someone just browsing — or who has no intention of buying at all.
+But there are quite clear signs between a serious buyer and someone who is just browsing — or who has no intention of buying.

-Serious buyers ask specific questions: they ask about the condition of some detail of the item, suggest a delivery time or place, or send a photo of the space where the furniture will go.
-They know what they're looking for and they say it.
+Serious buyers ask specific questions: they ask about the condition of some detail of the item, propose a time or place for delivery, or send a photo of the space where the furniture will be placed.
+They know what they are looking for and they say so.

-Messages that go nowhere are usually variations of "good morning how much" (when the price is visible in the ad), or messages with massive typos that include a suspicious link, or payment proposals by bank transfer before seeing the item.
+Messages that go nowhere are usually variations of "good morning how much is it" (when the price is visible in the ad), or messages with massive typos that include a suspicious link, or proposals for payment by bank deposit before seeing the item.

 A simple filter that works well: add a specific instruction in the ad that forces the buyer to read the full text.
-For example: "To coordinate, mention your preferred delivery neighborhood in your first message."
-Whoever writes without mentioning it probably didn't read the ad — and if they didn't read the ad, they're not buying either.
-Real buyers respond with exactly what you ask.
+For example: "To coordinate, mention the delivery neighborhood you prefer in your first message."
+Whoever writes without mentioning it probably didn't read the ad — and if they didn't read the ad, they aren't buying either.
+Real buyers answer exactly what you ask.

-This won't eliminate 100% of the noise, but it does reduce the proportion of messages that lead nowhere.
+This won't eliminate 100% of the noise, but it lowers the proportion of messages that don't lead to anything quite a bit.

-There's an advantage few consider when choosing where to post: platforms with integrated messaging solve the problem at its root.
-The buyer messages you from within the platform — without needing your WhatsApp number to start contact.
+There is one advantage that few evaluate when choosing where to post: platforms that have integrated messaging solve the problem at the root.
+The buyer writes to you from within the platform — without needing your WhatsApp number to initiate contact.

 On Colombia Move, the buyer can send a message directly from the ad.
-You see who they are, you can see their history on the platform, and you decide whether to share your WhatsApp number once you've verified there's real buying intent.
-Your number doesn't appear in any indexable text — not in the ad or in the page metadata.
+You see who it is, you can see their history on the platform, and you decide whether to share your WhatsApp number once you've verified there is real purchase intent.
+Your number doesn't appear in any indexable text — not in the ad or in the page's metadata.

-For service, job, or rental ads where you don't want just anyone to have your number from the first moment, this is especially useful.
-The process still usually ends up on WhatsApp in most cases — delivery or visit logistics are always easier there — but the initial filter goes through the platform.
+For service, job, or rental ads where you don't want just anyone having your number from the first moment, this is especially useful.
+The process still ends on WhatsApp in most cases — the logistics of delivery or visits are always easier there — but the initial filter happens through the platform.

-Post free ad →What to do if you're already receiving spam
+What to do if you are already receiving spam

-If you've already started receiving messages about credit, import closeouts, or services of questionable origin on your WhatsApp, there are concrete measures that reduce the flow — though honestly, they don't eliminate what's already on existing lists:
+If you have already started receiving messages about credits, import liquidations, or services of dubious origin on your WhatsApp, there are concrete steps that reduce the flow — although the honest thing to say is that they don't eliminate what is already on existing lists:

-**Change who can see your profile picture** to "my contacts".
-Numbers you don't have saved don't see your profile — they see a generic icon — which makes spam attacks less personalized.
+**Change who can see your profile photo** to "my contacts."
+Numbers you haven't saved won't see your profile—they’ll see a generic icon—which makes the spam attack less customizable.

-**Disable being added to groups** in WhatsApp's privacy settings.
-Set it to "my contacts".
-This prevents you from being added to mass marketing groups without your permission.
+**Disable adding you to groups** in your WhatsApp privacy settings.
+Set it to "my contacts."
+This prevents you from being added to massive marketing groups without your permission.

-**Silence messages from unknown numbers** — this feature came with recent WhatsApp updates and filters noise without missing messages from real buyers.
-Messages from strangers go to a separate inbox instead of your main screen.
+**Silence messages from unknown numbers** — this feature came with recent WhatsApp updates and filters out the noise without you missing messages from real buyers.
+Messages from unknown numbers go to a separate tray instead of your main screen.

-These measures contain the problem, but if the number has been in public classifieds for months, it's already in circulation.
+These measures contain the problem, but if the number has been on public classifieds for months, it is already in circulation.
 The most effective long-term solution is to post on platforms with integrated messaging and not put your number in plain text in future ads.

 📖 Keep reading

-Do you already have buyers messaging you and don't know how to respond without wasting time?
-This guide has ready-to-copy templates.
+Do you already have buyers messaging you and you don't know how to respond without wasting time?
+This guide has templates ready to copy.

 ❓ Is it safe to post my WhatsApp number on classifieds in Colombia?

 Not entirely.
-A number in plain text in a public ad can be captured by bots that track classified pages and add it to spam databases.
-The safest alternative is to use integrated messaging on the platform and share your number only when the buyer shows real purchase intent.
+A number in plain text in a public ad can be captured by bots that crawl classifieds pages and add it to spam databases.
+The safer alternative is to use the platform's integrated messaging and share your number only when the buyer shows real purchase intent.

-❓ Is WhatsApp Business worth it if I only sell things occasionally?
+❓ Is WhatsApp Business worth it if I only sell things from time to time?

 Yes.
-Even if you don't use the catalog or advanced labels, just the separation between your personal number and your sales channel is worth the time to set up.
-It's free, works on the same phone, and lets you respond more organized without your personal contacts mixing with unknown buyers.
+Even if you don't use the catalog or advanced labels, the mere separation between your personal number and your sales channel is worth the time to set it up.
+It’s free, works on the same phone, and allows you to respond more organized without mixing your personal contacts with unknown buyers.

 ❓ How do I remove my number from spam lists that already have it?

-There's no direct way to ask private databases to remove you.
-What you can do is block and report each spam message on WhatsApp, change your profile privacy settings so strangers can't see you, and avoid posting that number in plain text in new ads.
-Over time the volume drops, especially if you actively block.
+There is no direct way to ask private databases to remove you.
+What you can do is block and report every spam message on WhatsApp, change your profile privacy settings so strangers cannot see you, and avoid posting that number in plain text in new ads.
+Over time, the volume decreases, especially if you actively block.

 ❓ What is the wa.me link and what is it for in ads?

-It's WhatsApp's official link that takes you directly to a conversation with a number.
-You generate yours at wa.me/573XXXXXXXXX (with your full number including Colombia's 57).
-Instead of writing the number in text in the ad, you put a button or link — the buyer accesses it the same way, but the number is less exposed to automatic trackers that only read visible text.
+It is the official WhatsApp link that leads directly to a conversation with a number.
+You generate yours at wa.me/573XXXXXXXXX (with your full number including the 57 for Colombia).
+Instead of writing the number in text in the ad, you place a button or link — the buyer accesses it the same way, but the number is less exposed to automated trackers that only read visible text.

-❓ Does Colombia Move have integrated messaging in ads?
+❓ Does Colombia Move have integrated messaging in the ads?

 Yes.
 Buyers can message you directly from the ad on Colombia Move without needing your WhatsApp number.
 You can respond within the platform and share your number when you decide the contact is worth it.
-Ads are free and with no commission at colombiamove.com/publicar.
+Ads are free and commission-free at colombiamove.com/publicar.

-Do you have questions about how to sell more safely in Colombia?
+Do you have questions about how to sell more securely in Colombia?

-Ask in the Colombia Move community — experienced sellers and buyers answer in Spanish and English.
+Ask in the Colombia Move community — experienced sellers and buyers respond in Spanish and English.

 Go to the community →